Apart from the large and beautiful variety of the natural environment,

 That will be enough to live satisfied, for the present moment.
 Demanding more would fail the point of life and disturb the harmony in this beautiful country.
 Small things matter and make a difference.
 Small things do not really exist in our big universe.
 Or at least, they are relative.
 Compared to our Universe, everything is small.
 We are small!

 Art and quality come from valuing and cultivating things.
 Starting small.
 This seems to be a French native understanding, even if they appear differently.
 In the daily authentic French character we find a humble attitude of discipline.
 Resisting that, will cause suffering in France.
 Trying to be great will not be accepted.
 Starting small will be accepted.
 I guess this is also universal.

 Great if you get the point.
 The king in France does…

-The expression to 'Live like a King or a God in France’ has long dated meaning.
+There is an expression to 'Live like a King or a God in France'.
+It has a long dated meaning.
 It is not about wealth or power, which mainly generate anxiety.
 The root is in culture: although France is rich with beautiful natural environments and resources, the human riches are in the cultural heritage and in the art of living.
 Don't get me wrong: a lot of people in France do not live like kings … rather as hard workers.